 Florida previously taught at Carnegie Mellon and George Mason University, and has been a visiting professor at Harvard and MIT.
 He earned his Bachelor’s degree from Rutgers College and his Ph.D. from Columbia University.

 Rana Florida is the CEO of the Creative Class Group, managing new business development, marketing, consulting, research and global operations.
-The firm’s clients include BMW, Converse, Starwood, IBM, Philips, Pinewood Studios, Zappos, and Johnson & Johnson to name just a few.
+The firm’s clients include BMW, Converse, Starwood, IBM, Philips, Pinewood Studios, Zappos, Kraft and Johnson & Johnson to name just a few.

 Rana has more than two decades of experience in corporate strategy, communications, marketing and branding.
 She previously directed global strategic communications for HMSHost, the world’s largest airport developer, where she led all marketing, advertising and communication efforts.

 Throughout her career, Rana has lent her expertise to several boards including Airports Council International in Washington, DC, the Council for International Visitors, and the The Founders Junior Council, Detroit Institute of Arts.
 Rana remains heavily involved in philanthropy having served as a board member for the Toronto Symphony Orchestra, a co-chair for the Design-Exchange and as an Ambassador on the CAFA board, which celebrates emerging talent in the arts and fashion, and as an ambassador for Girls E Mentoring, whose vision is to bridge the social divide between at-risk girls and high-achieving women to motivate the next generation of leaders.
+She also serves on the Isabella Blow Foundation Event Committee, which supports aspiring art and fashion students.
 As CEO, the Creative Class Group supports the United Nations including the UN Habitat, the United Nations Economic and Social Council (ECOSOC) and Girl Up, as well as numerous charitable organizations.
 She is also currently an advisory board member for the online retailer Shop.ca.

 Rana holds a Bachelor of Arts in communications and a MBA in marketing and management.